01-edu/public/subjects/mobile-dev/bloc-counter/README.md

 );
 ```

-- Inside Home class create instance of CounterBloc class
+- Inside the `Home` class, create an instance of the `CounterBloc` class.
-- Use BlocBuilder to state from CounterBloc
+- Use `BlocBuilder` to state from `CounterBloc`.
-- Add "+" button to call CounterEvent.increment
+- Add a "+" button to call `CounterEvent.increment`.

 ### Bonus

-- add button and event to handle decrementing counter
+- Add button and event to handle decrementing the counter.